jotka/angular-httpclient/README.md

 # Running the app

 To run this application, you need NodeJS and NPM installed on your system.
-Then, run the following commands from your command prompt:
+Then, run the following commands from separate command prompts:

 ```
-npm install
-npm start
+node backend.js
+ng serve
 ```

-This will transpile the TypeScript files, bundle everything using Webpack, and start the Node server.
+This will transpile the TypeScript files, and start the Node server.
-The app will be available at [http://localhost:3000/](http://localhost:3000/)
+The app will be available at [http://localhost:4200/](http://localhost:4200/) The REST backend will be available at [http://localhost:3000/](http://localhost:3000/)